PublicDataLab/infodemic/people.markdown

 [Jonathan Gray](https://www.kcl.ac.uk/people/dr-jonathan-gray) is Lecturer in Critical Infrastructure Studies at the [Department of Digital Humanities](https://www.kcl.ac.uk/ddh), [King’s College London](https://www.kcl.ac.uk/), where he is currently writing a book on data worlds.
 He is also Cofounder of the [Public Data Lab](http://publicdatalab.org/); and Research Associate at the [Digital Methods Initiative](https://digitalmethods.net/) (University of Amsterdam) and the [médialab](https://medialab.sciencespo.fr/) (Sciences Po, Paris).

-### Gabriele Colombo (Research Associate) – Researcher at DensityDesign Lab, Politecnico di Milano
+### Gabriele Colombo (Research Associate) – Research Fellow at DensityDesign Research Lab, Politecnico di Milano

-[Gabriele Colombo](https://densitydesign.org/person/gabriele-colombo/) is Designer and Researcher at [DensityDesign Lab](http://densitydesign.org/) at the Politecnico di Milano.
-His research interests include visual methods, data and information visualisation, and digital methods.
-His recent work focuses on visual strategies for the analysis of digital images for social and cultural research.
+Gabriele Colombo is [Research Fellow](https://densitydesign.org/person/gabriele-colombo/) and [Adjunct Professor](https://bit.ly/3d7qbQD) at DensityDesign Research Lab, Politecnico di Milano.
+He is also a postdoctoral researcher in the European research project INCOMMON, hosted by [IUAV, University of Venice](http://www.iuav.it/), and Research Associate at the [Visual Methodologies Collective](https://visualmethodologies.org/) at the Amsterdam University of Applied Sciences.

 ### Emillie de Keulenaar (Research Associate) - PhD researcher at the Digital Democracies (Simon Fraser University) and Open Intelligence Labs (University of Amsterdam)